rezonance-india/app/README.md

 ## In App Sharing
 Users can share songs with their friends within the application.
-No need to copy links or send screenshots
+No need to copy links or send screenshots to your friends now.

 ## Unlimited Downloads
 Listen to your favourite songs even without an internet connection.
 Download songs without any limit.